odoo/owl/doc/reference/concurrency_model.md

 ## Overview

 Owl was designed from the very beginning with asynchronous components.
-This comes from the `willStart` and the `willUpdateProps` lifecycle hooks.
-With these asynchronous hooks, it is possible to build complex highly concurrent applications.
+This comes from the `willStart` lifecycle hook.
+With this asynchronous hook, it is possible to build complex highly concurrent applications.

 Owl concurrent mode has several benefits: it makes it possible to delay the rendering until some asynchronous operation is complete, it makes it possible